HPSCTerrSys/TSMP_WorkflowGettingStarted/doc/content/inDetail/monitoring.md

 - `maskBelow`: Defines a lower value bound.
 Values below this threshold are masked out (before unit conversion!!).
 - `maskAbove`: Defines an upper value bound.
 Values above this threshold are masked out (before unit conversion!!).
 - `cmapName`: Specifies the name of the Python colorbar to be used in the monitoring plot.
+- `valueRange`: Specifies the values range of the colorbar, by setting all bin values for the colorbar.